-An agreement formalizing the East County Education Alliance was signed at Cuyamaca College by Bill Garrett, president of the Grossmont-Cuyamaca Community College District Governing Board; Cindy L. Miles, chancellor of the college district; Robert Shield, president of the Grossmont Union High School District Governing Board; and Ralf Swenson, superintendent of the high school district.
+An agreement formalizing the East County Education Alliance (ECEA) was signed at Cuyamaca College by Bill Garrett, president of the Grossmont-Cuyamaca Community College District Governing Board; Cindy L. Miles, chancellor of the college district; Robert Shield, president of the Grossmont Union High School District Governing Board; and Ralf Swenson, superintendent of the high school district.

 The Alliance was formed to increase collaboration between the two districts so that students are better informed about their college and career options after high school and have a smoother path to college.
 The partnership has set goals of increasing the number of students who graduate from high school prepared for college, along with increasing the numbers of students who graduate from college ready to enter the workforce.

 “Too often, college and high school districts work in silos – they have different funding streams, different governance structures and different cultures,” Miles said.
 “What we need to remember is we are serving the same students – just at different times in their lives.
 The East County Education Alliance helps us to do just that.”

 Within the 2014-15 academic year, Alliance members plan to

 - align curriculum so that the lessons students are taught in high school better matches the knowledge and skills they are expected to have at college,